WuTheFWasThat/EigenSeeClearlyNow/README.md

 Feel free to send me pull requests!

-For 3D visualizations, we use [three.js](https://github.com/mrdoob/three.js).
+For the visualizations, we use [three.js](https://github.com/mrdoob/three.js).
 Many thanks to them!

 ### CONTRIBUTORS: ###
 - Jeff Wu